 The Intellectual Property Committee (IPC) was established as an official, standing Faculty Senate committee.
 The initial Intellectual Property Committee (IPC) was formulated by the Administration, through the Vice Provost for Research.
 The purpose of the Intellectual Property Committee (IPC) is to provide faculty oversight of intellectual property management by the University and the Science and Technology Center.
-It makes recommendations about pursuit of intellectual property protection and about commercialization of UNM intellectual property.
-It adjudicates and mediates intellectual property rights.
+It makes recommendations about pursuit of intellectual property rights.